TomCreaven/LangtonsAnt/README.md

 ## Test Libraries Available from the Get-Go
 - JUnit 5.5.2

-This repo was tested with eclipse and idea, if you encounter problems please open a issue or send a pull request.

-Have fun!
+This code was initially written by myself and Mattia Battiston, and was heavily written in a TDD style.